Re-Establish Credit After Bankruptcy To Qualify For Mortgage

-- Real estate investment was believed by almost everyone to be the sure thing and the most safest investments.
+- Real estate investment was believed by almost everyone to be the sure thing and the safest investments

-- Homeowners were investing every dollar they could in improving their owner occupied homes by updating them and doing major additions believing they were investing in their homes and hoping the equity would keep growing year after year.
+- Homeowners were investing every dollar they could in improving their owner-occupied homes by updating them

 2008 Real Estate And Credit meltdown

-The real estate and credit meltdown of 2008 has hit every American from left field.
+The real estate and credit meltdown of 2008 has hit every American from the left field.

-- A substantial of mortgage companies went out of business overnight.
+- A substantial mortgage company went out of business overnight

 Obtaining Credit After Bankruptcy

 For those who had no way out, they were forced to file bankruptcy.

 - For folks who have filed bankruptcy, they should feel grateful because they have a fresh start